 CMFT 683 Lifespan Development: Attachment across the Lifespan This course is designed to provide a comprehensive overview of attachment theory across the lifespan, in particular, in adulthood.
 Students will explore the key concepts of attachment theory, the different attachment styles, and their impact on development throughout the lifespan.
 The course will focus on the different phases of adulthood from the early twenties to late adulthood, and how attachment can impact a range of outcomes such as relationships, mental health, and well-being.
 Additionally, the course will cover the implications of attachment styles on clinical practice, including considerations for cultural sensitivities, family systems, and a biblical view of attachment.
-CMFT 691-696 External Clinical Practice I, II, III, IV & External Clinical Continuation (4, 2, 0 sem. hrs.)
+CMFT 691, 692 External Clinical Training I, II (4, 4 sem. hrs.)
 Students will participate in a clinical supervision group on campus under the direction of a faculty supervisor.
 The supervision group meets two hours per week for a period of 12 weeks.
 (3 hours per week over 8 classes in the summer).
 Students will also meet weekly for one hour of individual supervision with their on-site supervisor.
 Supervision will include collaborative conversations regarding the student's clinical performance as well as personal and professional development.
 Attention will be given to client issues of diversity that are related to aspects of age, gender, sexual orientation, health/ability, culture, ethnicity, and spirituality.
 The goals of the internship experience are covered in the MCS-MFT Practicum/Internship Handbook.
 NB: Only open to CMFT student interns who have an approved internship placement.
 Students must begin their internship placement no later than the second week of class.
-Prerequisite(s): CMFT 590, 660, 664, proof of membership with CAMFT/AAMFT and approved program candidacy.
-CMFT 699 Trauma-Informed Therapy (3 sem. hrs.)
+Prerequisite(s): CMFT 590, 660, 664, proof of membership with CACFT/AAMFT and approved program candidacy.
+CMFT 696 External Clinical Continuation (0 sem. hrs.)
+NB: Only open to CMFT student interns who have an approved internship placement.
+Students must begin their internship placement no later than the second week of class.
+Prerequisite(s): CMFT 691, 692 CMFT 699 Trauma-Informed Therapy (3 sem. hrs.)
 This course provides students with a clinical understanding of trauma and provide an overview of trauma-informed therapies.
 Students will learn to conceptualize and understand clients in a systemic way while understanding trauma's far-reaching impacts.
 This course focuses on understanding trauma symptomology as well as understanding differences between developmental trauma, PTSD, complex-PTSD and crisis/disasters.
 Students will learn evidence-based treatments for trauma and be familiar with the main pillars of trauma-informed therapy: choice; safety; attunement; and predictability.
 Prerequisite(s): CMFT 553, 664.